cloudify-cosmo/docs.getcloudify.org/content/manager/implement-multi-tenancy.md

 - `remove-user` enables you to remove a specific user from a group
 - `remove-user-group` enables you to remove a user group from a tenant
 - `set-password` enables you to set the password for a user (in the case of a non-LDAP/AD setup)
 - `set-role` enables you to set the role for a user.
 Possible roles are `administrator`, `user`, and `suspended`.
-An `administrator` user can perform all the commands listed here.
-A suspended user cannot access a tenant.
+The default role assigned to new user is `user`.
+An `administrator` user can perform all the commands listed here on all tenants in the Cloudfy Manager.
+Someone with a `user` role has access to all public resources in the tenant(s) to which they are assigned, and to private resources of which they are the owner.
+A `suspended` user cannot access a tenant.

 ####Managing Users in Cloudify Manager outside of LDAP/AD####